This is another of the essays which has been around since the collection was first uploaded in April, 2003.

 Retrieving the Stone from the Mirror after the shouting was over was probably the extent of Dumbledore’s plans for Harry in regards to the adventure of the Philosopher’s Stone.
 He never intended for Harry and his friends to risk their lives by following QuirrellMort into the Labyrinth.
 He admits as much when he tells Harry, at the end of OotP, that Harry found himself confronting Voldemort far earlier than Albus had ever anticipated.

 The kids’ raid on the Labyrinth nearly upset all of Dumbledore’s plans to a fatal degree.
 Voldemort came very close to capturing the Stone, and that would not have happened but for Harry’s meddling.
-There is no way that either Quirrell or Voldemort could have gotten that Stone out of the Mirror themselves.
+There is no way that either Quirrell or Voldemort could have gotten that Stone out of the Mirror by themselves.

 I suspect that Hagrid’s Christmas gift of the wooden flute had not been in Dumbledore’s plans, either, and I doubt that he knew about it.
 I am inclined to think that Hagrid may have simply hoped that Harry might like to eventually make friends with Fluffy.